PHRESHR/FEDS/README.md

 * `npm i` to install all dependencies
 * (with JSPM there's usually a `jspm install` step too, but that is added to npm's `postinstall` for convenience)

-#### Failing `npm install`
-If this is your first time running JSPM, you'll probably run into a `warn Error - GitHub rate limit reached`

-Fix this by adding your GitHub credentials to JSPM with: `jspm registry config github`.

 ## Running the app
 NG6 uses Gulp to build and start the dev environment.
 After you have installed all dependencies you can now run the app.
 Run `gulp` to start a dev server and watch all files.
 The port will displayed to you.

 ### Gulp tasks
 Without Webpack's required build step, serving is easy and you choose when you are ready to build now

 Here's a list of possible Gulp task to run:
 * `serve` (also default `gulp`)